CatScan-crypt/Starknet-ERC20-Deployer/project_workflow.md

 12. [ ] Disable button when sending transaction.
 13. [ ] Add export history data to settings tab.
 14. [ ] Find and mitigate the issue on "WalletConnet" browser's console warning(might be solved with task #1).
+15. [ ] Pop the hover message when blocked Deploy button is pressed.
+16. [ ] Block button when wallet isn't connected.

 ## Current Issue.